Jurassic Park (Data East, 1993) Tactics Page

 T-Rex Diagnostics Bypass:

-You can bypass the diagnostic T-Rex test on power-on by holding the trigger.
-(Especially handy if your T-Rex left-right motor is flakey and you had to reset the cpu or replace the batteries.
-Then you can change the settings before the T-Rex gets stuck in a position).
+You can bypass the diagnostic T-Rex test on power-on by holding the trigger IF you are using v6.00 code.
+This is especially handy if your T-Rex left-right motor is flakey and you had to reset the cpu or replace the batteries.
+Then you can change the settings before the T-Rex gets stuck in a position.

 Resetting the Game, Mid-Game: